cozy/cozy-client/docs/api/cozy-client/classes/CozyClient.md

 Emits

-*   "beforeLogout" at the beginning, before links have been reset
+- "beforeLogout" at the beginning, before links have been reset
-*   "logout" when the client is fully logged out and links have been reset
+- "logout" when the client is fully logged out and links have been reset

-*Returns*
+_Returns_

 `Promise`<`any`>

-*   Resolves when all links have been reset and client is fully logged out
+- Resolves when all links have been reset and client is fully logged out

-*Defined in*
+_Defined in_

 [packages/cozy-client/src/CozyClient.js:509](https://github.com/cozy/cozy-client/blob/master/packages/cozy-client/src/CozyClient.js#L509)

-***
+---

 ### makeNewDocument